ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/storing-entities.dotnet.markdown

 ## Syntax

-First overload: Stores the entity in a session, then extracts the Id from the entity or generates a new one if it's not available.
+First overload: Stores the entity in a session, then extracts the ID from the entity or generates a new one if it's not available.

 {CODE store_entities_1@ClientApi\Session\StoringEntities.cs /}

-Second overload: Stores the entity in a session with given id.
+Second overload: Stores the entity in a session with given ID.

 {CODE store_entities_2@ClientApi\Session\StoringEntities.cs /}

-Third overload: Stores the entity in a session with given id, forces concurrency check with given change vector.
+Third overload: Stores the entity in a session with given ID, forces concurrency check with given change vector.

 {CODE store_entities_3@ClientApi\Session\StoringEntities.cs /}